 Perils of the Prairie

-Outer space, the last great plain to conquer, to "boldly go where no one has gone before."
-In past ages it was the sea; many ambitious ones today are still excited to explore the ocean depths.
+Outer space, the last vast plain to conquer, to "boldly go where no one has gone before."
+In past ages it was the sea; many ambitious ones' today are still excited to explore the ocean depths.
 In earlier times, the African continent was considered the "last frontier."

-Yet, all around the world – from the ocean depths to the depths of outer space – dangers await those spirited enough who dare to answer the call to "explore strange new worlds."
-If they had not expressed their zeal, their enthusiasm and excitement – if they were not willing to risk their lives, stretching out their environment to the regions beyond, then how would progress and conquest and courage be defined: complacent?
+All around the world – from the ocean depths to the depths of outer space – dangers await those spirited enough who dare to answer the call to "explore strange new worlds."
+If they had not expressed their zeal, their enthusiasm, and excitement – if they were not willing to risk their lives, stretching out their environment to the regions beyond, then how would progress and conquest and courage be defined: complacent?

-Crossing the great seas – the prairie of the water – was no easy trek.
+Crossing the vast seas – the prairie of the water – was no easy trek.
 As the ships sailed the oceans, who knows what wind and rain they would face?

 For the Strong, the Rugged, the Brave

 In the "new world," particularly the one of my native earthly homeland, America, it was not enough for some of the colonists to remain on the eastern seaboard.
 In those early days, too, there were bold and courageous adventurers.
 And as the East crowded in population, the call to go west was heard, the challenge accepted.

 But, the movement westward, too, was no easy trek.
 What was awaiting those early pioneers in the region beyond the Mississippi River?
 Would it be easy crossing the Rockies?
 What perils would they face in crossing those prairies?

 As a ship at sea would get lost beyond the waves, so a prairie schooner – ship of the desert – could "drown" on the prairie.
 Some of those making the trip were not strong – their spirit may have been willing, but their flesh was weak.
 Only the strong and rugged and brave could meet the challenge of the prairie; the old West was a wild country, and lawless.